-The LDX C135 is a compact high-end live production camera featuring the Grass Valley's new 2/3-inch UHD imagers.
-The LDX C135 is compatible with the LDX 135 system camera and uses the same technology for control, video processing and IP transmission.
+The LDX C135 and LDX C150 are compact high-end live production cameras featuring the Grass Valley's new 2/3-inch UHD imagers.
+The LDX C135 / LDX C150 is compatible with the LDX 135 / LDX C150 system camera and uses the same technology for control, video processing and IP transmission.